-Option two: commit to raise a minimum $500 before September 7 at noon ET, you can avoid our race open registration rush on May 25th and will be entered into the race by the Race Director.
+OPTION 2: commit to raise a minimum $500 before September 7 at noon ET, you can avoid our race open registration rush on May 25th and will be entered into the race by the Race Director.

 Your $500 must be received by Sept.
 7 or you will not be able to race with us on the last Sunday of September.

-You must contact the Race Director, Mike before May 25 at 7 p.m. if you’d like to choose this option.
+Please contact the Race Director, Mike before May 25 at 7 p.m. if you’d like to choose this option.

 Support our athletes supporting Vermont Adaptive